 Do pop the cranberries

 It is important to burst the cranberries.
 When your cranberry sauce simmers, you should stir the mixture frequently and use a wooden spoon to burst the cranberries on the walls of the saucepan.
 This way you will be sure to get a good filling without whole cranberries.

 Use another type of oats

-If you don’t have maple syrup, you can use honey.
-You just need to use the same quantity.
+If you prefer, or if you don’t have maple syrup, you can use honey.
+You simply need to use the same amount as indicated in the recipe.
 The taste will be excellent with either one.

 Play with the spices

 In this recipe, I simply use cinnamon.
 However, I invite you to have fun with your spices and add your personal touch.